publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schV–A/ptV/m__us_usc_t47_s573.md

         (3) __Regulatory streamlining__

-            With respect to the establishment and operation of an open video system, the requirements of this section shall apply in lieu of, and not in addition to, the requirements of subchapter II of this chapter.
+            With respect to the establishment and operation of an open video system, the requirements of this section shall apply in lieu of, and not in addition to, the requirements of subchapter II.

         (4) __Treatment as cable operator__